NAS Pensacola Commanding Officer earns National Navy League Award

-Capt.
-Tim Kinsella, commanding officer, Naval Air Station (NAS) Pensacola, speaks after receiving the John Paul Jones Award for Inspirational Leadership from the Navy League of the United States, July 28, 2021.
-Kinsella earned the national award for his outstanding leadership and service to NAS Pensacola.
-Official U.S. Navy photo by Joshua Cox.
+For his outstanding leadership and service to Naval Air Station (NAS) Pensacola, Capt.
+Tim Kinsella received the John Paul Jones Award for Inspirational Leadership from the Navy League of the United States during a ceremony July 28, 2021.
+Kinsella’s dedication and motivation for excellence contributed significantly to the operational effectiveness and mission readiness for NAS Pensacola as he led 300 military and 1,350 civilians, in addition to supporting 127 tenant commands consisting of a population of 22,700 personnel.

+The Navy League of the United States, founded in 1902, is a nonprofit civilian, educational, and advocacy organization, according to the Navy League’s official website.
+With more than 30,000 members and 199 councils, The Navy League supports the sea services: The Navy, Marine Corps, Coast Guard and Merchant Marines.
+Each year, The Navy League recognizes service members who have exhibited exceptional traits and achievements that uphold the values of the United States Military.

+The John Paul Jones Award for Inspirational Leadership is awarded to the Naval Officer that has made an outstanding contribution to the high standards of leadership in the Naval service.
+The Navy League has presented this award to service members since 1957 and is named after “The Father of The United States Navy.”

 |Date Taken: